ca3-caaip/caaip/README.md

-## CAAIP1 journal for Crypto Asset Accounting
+## CAAIP1 journal for Crypto Asset Accounting a.k.a CAAJ

 ### journal format